BowinYem/Game/Game/Overview.md

 TODO / IDEAS:

+- Bug: After destorying all meteors and the max num of projectiles out of bounds, you cant shoot anymore

+- Implement a count for the meteor pool and do the checks we did in projectile pool as well.

 - Change SpriteComponent::SpriteComponent(const std::string& filePath), so that it accepts two additonal argument that determine the size to render the sprite ingame

 - Impelemnt GameSystems::Close() - need to close SDL subsystems